-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Northport is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Northport isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Northport are a mix of both white- and blue-collar jobs.
 Overall, Northport is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Northport who work in office and administrative support (11.09%), sales jobs (10.87%), and management occupations (10.00%).
+There are especially a lot of people living in Northport who work in office and administrative support (10.52%), healthcare (10.45%), and sales jobs (10.40%).

-Northport is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Northport does not have a public transit system used by locals to get to and from work.

-The education level of Northport citizens is very high relative to the national average among all cities (21.84%): 34.49% of adults in Northport have a bachelor's degree or even advanced degree.
+The population of Northport is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.09% of adults in Northport have a bachelor's degree or even advanced degree.

-The per capita income in Northport in 2010 was $24,367, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $97,468 for a family of four.
+The per capita income in Northport in 2010 was $26,729, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $106,916 for a family of four.
 However, Northport contains both very wealthy and poor people as well.

 The most common language spoken in Northport is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Italian and Spanish.